 Are you affected by SAD?

 It’s normal to feel a little bit blue when winter rolls around.
-Short days, long nights, cold weather and the flat feeling that follows a packed festive period all conspire to lower moods and make winter a miserable time of year.
+Short days, long nights, cold weather and the flat feeling that follows the festive period all conspire to lower moods and make winter a miserable time of year, and the pandemic not exactly helping to elevate our mood either.

 But for some people, the season signals a much more serious problem – they suffer from seasonal affective disorder (SAD), a form of depression that is linked to a particular season.